pslucas0212/DNSUpdating/README.md

 Update in progress - 2022-03-22

+The goal of this and associated articles is to describe how we would seutp DDNS and DHCP for use with Red Hat Satellite when provisioing RHEL VMs.
+We want Satellite to grab an available IP address and associate it with FQDN and then update DNS server.
+We can provision DDNS and DHCP servers on the Satellite server as part of the Satellite installation, but I would guess most shops already have these services in place and we to "integrate" with those existing services.

 **Note:** named is running on a RHEL 8.5 server updated in March 2022.
 For this example the subnet is 10.1.10.0/24 and domain is example.com

 ### Pre-Reqs